McMasterRS/lm_building-modern-SPAs/aoda.md

 />
 {% endraw %}
 ```

+We used the `sx` prop to modify the color of the `placeholder` text depending on which theme mode (light/dark) is currently active.
+Note that we had to use the `important` CSS rule to modify the placeholder text color.
+Using the `important` CSS rule is often not required for standard MUI components, but it is required in this case because the `MuiFileInput` component is a third-party library that comes with some default styles that cannot be overridden without the  `important` CSS rule.

 Reload the main page in your browser and re-run the Wave tool.
 The contrast error should now be fixed.